Saudi Chiller Commissioning

 ‘Y’ Strainer in Parallel

-The factory engineer who had designed the system had the foresight to build a second filter into the water system.
+The onsite engineer who had assisted in designing the system had the foresight to build a second filter into the water system.
 This ‘y’ strainer runs in parallel to the above Bollfilter and ensures seamless operation of the factory in the event of a blocked Bollfilter.

 0161 370 7193